 To make things even more complicated, you’re probably going to have to swap that exhaust out straightaway and replace it with other Kawasaki dirt bike parts that can dampen that sound a little bit, otherwise you’re in danger of upsetting the neighbors… But that’s the price you pay for owning a motorcycle built for champions.
 Apart from the beastly (and loud) 449cc four-stroke engine, you can also benefit from Showa suspension, a no nonsense transmission system, and excellent ground clearance – all that wrapped in a package that retails for $8,849.
 You can even get an awesome Monster Energy graphics kit, too.
 As far as Kawasaki dirt bikes go, you can do no better.

 BONUS: An All New Kawasaki KX350 Two-Stroke?!

 If you’re still trying to get some inspiration about which Kawasaki dirt bikes are good and which ones are bad, or you’re wondering which one to buy, you might want to hold off.
 You see, there’s a new kid that’s about to arrive on the block: the KX350 two-stroke which is set to arrive in 2018.
-Essentially, we’re looking at new breed of two-stroke dirt bike, complete with an emissions friendly engine that could turn the whole dirt bikes game on its head.
+Essentially, we’re looking at new breed of two-stroke dirt bike, complete with an emissions friendly engine that could turn the future of off-road bikes and motorcross bikes around.
 KTM is still flying the two-stroke flag and improving the technology every passing year.
 We may be standing on the brink of two-stroke revival… As for the Kawasaki KX350, we’ll have to wait and see how that pans out but we’ve got some pictures to whet your appetite until we find out more.
 But as good as the Kawasaki KX450F is, there may be a new king in town by the end of 2018.